awootton/knotfree-help-content/how-to-fix-internet.md

 The 'internet' started before there were webpages at all.
 In the beginning the only useful offerings for most were Compuserve and AOL.
 They were similar to a portal today (like [Yahoo](https://yahoo.com)).
 The problem with this is that only the company could add pages.
 Not the people.

 The World Wide Web started soon after and anyone with a computer could have a page.
 This exploded in popularity.
-It was similar to a social network where content comes from a users computer that's running some 'server' software (an app).
+It was similar to a social network where content comes from a users computer (there's an app) and not through a big company.
 Wordpress is popular for that.
 One could find interesting things by using a search engine (like Google).
 Collecting followers meant that you got their email addresses.
+I propose we get back to this ideal.

 There was freedom.
 No company could take away your followers.
 When or if you made money it was all yours.
 The search engine could be one of several and competition was possible.
 At a social media company site (facebook, tiktok, twitter, etc) they decide what to show you and there are no alternatives.

 ### How the internet works

+If we know how it works we can describe how to fix it.

 Using the official terms for the internet will bore most people to sleep.
-It's more fun to explain using magic post offices with lots of PO Boxes and tiny magic elves that deliver postcards.
+It's more fun to explain using magic post offices with lots of P.O.
+Boxes and tiny magic elves that deliver postcards.

 ![A wall of post office boxes with a very tiny magic elf](/images/ElfBoxes1.jpeg)

-Every computer, and that includes phones has a magic post office with some 65000 PO Boxes.
+Every computer, and that includes phones has a magic post office with some 65000 P.O.
+Boxes.
 You can reserve a box.
 The post office has an address.
-It's not like a street address more like a phone number.
+It's not like a street address.
+It's more like a phone number.

 For instance: 2398826222 would be such a number.
 When it's a phone number it looks like this: (239)882-6222  For the internet it's written 142.251.46.238 [^1] These are all the same number.
 If you put this number into a browser: